2022 Gartner® Magic Quadrant™ SIEM

 Log management is facilitating, transmitting, analyzing, storing, and archiving large sets of log data.
 Log management in DevOps and site reliability engineering gathers and analyzes log data from different application systems to monitor and improve performance, identify issues and bugs, and improve security.
 This process is also known as security log management.

-Logs are continuous digital records of events generated by all components of your software stack which includes (but is by no means limited to):
+Logs are continuous digital records of events generated by all components of your software stack which includes:

 In other words, logs are everywhere.
 Every supporting service or component of a modern cloud application is logging every action or event that takes place within it.
 An example of log data from a client machine is found below.
 Specifically, it includes a timestamp followed by the Hostname, process type, log type, application, action, and TCP socket status.